hauska7/klubdyskusyjny/docs/index.md

 ### The responsible men

-I am

-I judge

-I act
+everyone judges

+everyone does

 I trust in one of us

 we trust in one of us

-we act as one
+we do as one

 we are the responsible men